cloud-gov/cg-site/_docs/ops/runbook/restoring-rds.md

 1. The restore will result in the database being restored to a point in time.
 1. Data written after the restore point in time will be lost.

-### Obtain information and confirmation from the customer
+### Obtain information and confirmation from the tenant

-In order to perform a restore, we need the following information from the customer:
+In order to perform a restore, we need the following information from the tenant:

 - The organization name
 - The space they are working within
 - The name of the application(s) connected to the database service they need a restoration performed on
+- Phone numbers and contact information if it's an urgent situation

 Be sure to confirm this information and remind them that a restoration may result in a brief period of downtime with database connectivity.
 Ask if they have some way of shutting off access/enabling a maintenance mode of the website and if so, they should do so prior to the restoration process starting.